Eurosystem's asset purchase programmes

-Lending of holdings purchased by the Eurosystem under the public sector purchase programme (PSPP) and the pandemic emergency purchase programme (PEPP)
+Lending of holdings purchased by the Eurosystem under the asset purchase programme (APP) and the pandemic emergency purchase programme (PEPP)

-Securities purchased by the Eurosystem under the PSPP and PEPP have been made available for decentralised securities lending by a number of central banks.
+Public sector and non-financial corporate sector securities purchased by the Eurosystem under the APP and PEPP have been made available for decentralised securities lending by the ECB and by the national central banks.

 The aim of securities lending is to support bond and repo market liquidity.

-The Eurosystem is primarily targeting market participants with market-making obligations.
+The Eurosystem primarily targets market participants with market-making obligations.

 The Banco de Portugal’s securities lending arrangements

 Securities purchased by the Banco de Portugal under the APP and the PEPP are available for securities lending at Euroclear Bank SA/NV through GC Access, a non-cash collateral programme, and at Clearstream Banking S.A.
 (CBL), through ASLplus.

 Holdings purchased by the Banco de Portugal under the Securities Markets Programme (SMP) are available for lending under the same conditions.